openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    array
    array literal
    construct
-   function overloading
-   method overloading

-The |LANG| language supports (as an experimental feature at the moment) two semantically and syntactically different implementations of overloading: the
-|TS|-like implementation, and that of other languages.
-See
-:ref:`Function and Method Overloading` for more details.

 Section :ref:`Native Functions and Methods` introduces practically important and useful mechanisms for the inclusion of components written in other languages